Nafta7/gulp-require-tasks/README.md

   deploy: ['minify:css', 'minify:js']
 }
 ```
-Now with can automatically load our tasks into gulp following their directory structure.
+Now we can automatically load our tasks into gulp following their directory structure.
 ```js
 req.startTasks(gulp, tasks)
 ```